lxtGH/GALD-DGCNet/README.md

-# GALD_net
+# GALD-Net
 We propose Global Aggregation then Local Distribution (GALD) scheme to distribute global information to each position adaptively according to the local information surrounding the position.
 GALD net achieves **top performance** on Cityscapes dataset.
 Both source code and models will be available soon.

-##  Comparison with the state of the art models on Cityscapes dataset
+##  Comparisons with the state of the art models on Cityscapes dataset
 Method | Conference | Backbone | mIoU(\%)
 ---- | --- | --- | ---
 RefineNet |  CVPR2017  | ResNet-101  |  73.6